vyong/CIS4800a2/README.txt

 **************
 There are two complications with the program.
 The first complication is that when the program initially loads up, if the height map isn't in origin [0,0,0], the camera won't show the height map.
 Only when you move the camera around with the left and right click capabilities, it will then show the height map.

 The second complication is the camera controls.
 I wasn't able to get the camera to rotate fully around the object, but holding the right button down allows you to view three sides of the object.
+I have added functionality to move the camera with the W,A,S,D keys in case moving the camera with the mouse gets tedious.

 ************
 Compilation